ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 or an expensive task, especially if your mission is to secure a system that already exists.
 But if you're starting from day one, you have the opportunity to make good decisions at the start that create a strong security posture with minimal additional cost.

-Some ways to incorporate security at your startup that won t cost you much:
+Some ways to incorporate security at your startup that won't cost you much:

  Establish security as a priority in the mindset of your team in your